clarustonus/naujas-site/content/_index.md

 Today's websites are bloated, slow, and full of scripts, ads, and trackers.
-This became so commonplace that we lost all sense of perspective, to the point that we now think multi-megabyte webpages are normal..
+This became so commonplace that we lost all sense of perspective, to the point that we now think multi-megabyte webpages are normal.. sv

 > The internet has become a bloated mess.
 Huge JavaScript libraries, countless
 > client-side queries and overly complex frontend frameworks are par for the